A totaled lease or loan doesn’t have to be a total nightmare.

 - You’ve paid off your loan.
 No gap?
 No gap insurance necessary.

 - Your car is no longer new.
-After one to two years, the amount you owe on your vehicle should be less than the vehicle’s worth.
-Once your car’s value (according to Kelley Blue Book) is close to the loan balance, you should be safe to cancel your gap insurance.
+After one to two years, the amount you owe on your vehicle should be less than the vehicle’s worth as the car’s actual cash value drops due to depreciation.
+Once the value of the car (according to Kelley Blue Book) is close to the loan balance, you should be safe to cancel your gap insurance.

 - You paid too much because you bought it from a dealer.
 Your policy documents should tell you how you can cancel your gap insurance – typically within 30 days of the transaction.
 Act quickly if you think you overpaid!